pdiegmann/uzk-msc-is-latex/README.md

 2. Create a [rTavis CI](https://travis-ci.org/) account and connect your forked repository to it
 3. Add an environment variable called ```github_api_key``` with a [Personal Access Token](https://github.com/settings/tokens)
 4. Get automated PDF builds from your pushs via Travis
-    * builds are executed on ebery push to keep you informed of possible compile-errors
+    * builds are executed on every push to keep you informed of possible compile-errors
     * [releases](https://github.com/pdiegmann/uzk-msc-is-latex/releases) are automatically created if you [tag](https://github.com/pdiegmann/uzk-msc-is-latex/tags) a commit.